Reporting and Governance

 Transparent Reporting and Governance

-JT commits to providing transparent reporting on our progress over the next 10 years and will introduce internal governance and process to ensure every decision we make is aligned to supporting a long-term sustainable delivery and return for our shareholders.
-Sustainability is now an important feature in corporate governance, and our 10-year strategy is supported by a number of accreditations, budget monitoring and reporting mechanisms to ensure longevity, collaboration and success in all we do.
+JT has committed to providing transparent reporting on our progress over the next 10 years and will continue to ensure that every decision we make is aligned to supporting a long-term sustainable future for our business and local community.
+Sustainability continues to be an important feature in corporate governance, demonstrated by updating our Articles of Association to include our legal commitment to creating a positive impact on society and the environment and considering the interests of all our stakeholders.
+Our 10-year strategy is supported by accreditations and reporting mechanisms to ensure longevity, collaboration and success in all we do.

 Reporting and Stakeholder engagement